EvoFox/Readme-Notes/README.md

 Should you be making a project that is useful globally, you may want to consider passing your README through a translator, to make it easier on non-english speaking readers.
 (Or if your project is important enough, getting it done professionally)

-**With everything said and done, I'm now going to create a README for this README**
+**With everything said and done, I'm now going to create a README for this README (as much as possible without code, at least)**

 ---